 Who Does Sesame Care Serve?

 There aren’t many independent user reviews for Sesame Care available online.
 Trustpilot is the only source of aggregated user reviews for Sesame.
 For the most part, user reviews are positive.
 Users appear to appreciate the convenience and wide range of services that Sesame offers.
-Still, there are a handful of negative reviews that are mostly concerned with isolated problems with clinicians.
+Still, there are a handful of negative reviews that are mostly concerned with isolated clinician issues.

 Positive reviews from Trustpilot indicate that users appreciate the convenience Sesame offers, as well as the very wide range of services offered.
 Some mentioned that being able to conveniently access mental healthcare has been helpful due to social anxiety.
 Others noted that having access to urgent care services no matter where they are is very helpful.